 Inside a typical teepee made out of tree branches and a wood burning heater in the back.
 These communal teepees are used for gatherings, meditation, and sleeping.

 People gathered around the Sacred Fire spend their time in peaceful prayer throughout the night.
 The Army Corps of Engineers halted the Dakota Access Pipeline by denying the easement sought by the oil company to drill under the Missouri River.

-The kitchen at the Sacred Stone Camp serves at least three meals a day to anyone who wants to eat.
+The kitchen at the Oceti Sakowin Camp serves at least three meals a day to anyone who wants to eat.
 It is run entirely by volunteers and donated food.

 A man moved a chair with the US flag pattern which glows from the burning fire.